MoffKalast/vizanti/ReadMe.md

 If you're using a mobile device connected to a robot's hotspot that doesn't have internet access and can't load the page, turn off mobile data.
 This will prevent the browser from sending packets to the wrong gateway.

+If you are seeing unusually slow rendering in Chrome on Linux, set "Force color profile" to "sRGB" in `chrome://flags/#force-color-profile`.
+This should speed up canvas rendering.

 ## Optional - Experimental RWS Backend

 With rosbridge being a Tornado python based package and rclpy being overly CPU heavy, this cpp drop-in replacement server should result in a ~5x lower overhead and faster response times.
 It works with CycloneDDS out of the box, and for FastDDS it requires the `rmw_fastrtps_dynamic_cpp` version which includes interface introspection.